HaitaoMao/HaitaoMao.github.io/pages/Me.md

   - Node classification: Can GNN benefits all nodes iin the same graph? (**NeurIPS2023**)
   - Link Prediction: What is the key factors for GNN success in Link prediction?
 (Under-review)
   - LLM for Graph: LLM as graph predictor, annotater, and enhancer (Under-review)
-- Find new and real-world data mining challenge (NeurIPS 2022, 2023)
+- Find new and real-world data mining challenge (NeurIPS 2022, 2023, WSDM 2023 Oral)

 My research style is (1) using toy examples, (2) building  suitable assumption (3) conducting real-world experimental insights (4) deriving theoritical understanding aligning with real-world scenario.
 With those analyses, I can (1) understand graph-related task, datasets, model architecture design, and the learning procedure (2) find new real-world challnge and define research scenario revolving on real-world challenge.
 (3) Find new solution based on those insights.